New Year's Eve Live: 2020

 Cohen and Cooper hosted from a sparsely populated, socially-distanced Times Square, with Baldwin and Lemon hosting for other time zones from Lemon's house (an "undisclosed location.")
 Cheri Oteri reprised her guest appearance as "Barbara Walters", Bill Weir got a tattoo on the air, Gary Tuchman and Lindsay Tuchman appeared from a ski slope, Richard Quest reported from Times Square, Randi Kaye reported from a Florida dog shelter, and Ana Cabrera reported from a socially distanced dance party atop 30 Hudson Yards, where CNN maintains its New York studios.
 Guests and performers included Kylie Minogue, Snoop Dogg, John Mayer, Gloria Gaynor, Josh Groban, Leslie Jordan, Patti LaBelle, Jimmy Buffett, and Desus & Mero.
-After midnight, Cohen criticized then mayor Bill de Blasio, telling him to "Do something with this city" after the network showed a shot of the mayor dancing with his wife.
+After midnight, Cohen criticized then mayor Bill de Blasio, telling him to "Do something with this city".

 2021

 Crowds returned to Times Square, as did Cohen and Cooper.
-Lemon was joined in New Orelans at a parade with Alisyn Camerota (Baldwin had departed the network earlier that year), and comedian Dulcé Sloan.
+Lemon was joined in New Orleans at a parade with Alisyn Camerota (Baldwin had departed the network earlier that year), and comedian Dulcé Sloan.
 Other correspondents included Stephanie Elam in Las Vegas, Randi Kaye in Key West, Richard Quest performing the CityClimb atop 30 Hudson Yards, Chloe Melas from Times Square, Donie O’Sullivan at Hudson Hound, an Irish bar in the West Village, and Gary and Lindsay Tuchman in San Juan, Puerto Rico for the city's 500th anniversary.
 Cheri Oteri reprised her role as Barbara Walters.
 Other guests included Patti LaBelle, Amanda Gorman, Katy Perry (from her Play residency at Resorts World Las Vegas), William Shatner, Leslie Jordan, and Earth, Wind & Fire.
 Shortly after midnight, Cohen re-iterated his disdain for outgoing mayor Bill de Blasio, and celebrated the inauguration of Eric Adams.
-Cohen had also criticized Ryan Seacrest, host of New Year's Rockin' Eve, for which he later apologized.
+Cohen had also criticized Ryan Seacrest, host of New Year's Rockin' Eve (arguing that people who watched the special instead of New Year's Eve Live were "watching nothing"), for which he later apologized.

 During central time coverage, Lemon responded to attacks he faces, saying in part "You can kiss my behind, I do not care.
 I don’t care.
 Sloan also attracted attention for stating that there will be "no more broke dick," referring to a man without money.